 Your rights in face of pandemic caused cancellations

 As per the Bhutan tourism rules and regulations, travel agents have complete freedom to specify their cancellation policy.
 Under normal circumstances, if you cancel the tour for any reason, being it your health condition or any other cause, you will be refunded according to these conditions, unless your tour operator agrees to some concessions.

 Anyway the cancellations due to COVID-19 pandemic are different case, since it represents typical force majeure, the higher force, which means that both tour operator and visitor are exonerated from their duties of contract.
-How far this goes is not clear though and probably it could be only determined by the court.
+Exact implications are not clear though and probably could only be determined by the court ruling.

-Tourism Council of Bhutan, the organization which oversees the tourism in the country, did not issue any guidance for tour operators how to handle the refunds.
+Tourism Council of Bhutan, government body which oversees the tourism in the country, did not issue any guidance for tour operators how to handle the refunds.

-Anyway general understanding between the tour operators in Bhutan, authorities and basically all tourism service providers, is that payment should be refunded to travelers in full or as much as possible.
+Anyway, there is general understanding between the tour operators, authorities and basically all tourism service providers in Bhutan, that payments should be refunded to travelers either in full or at least as much as practically possible.

-This is actually the policy adopted by Firefox Tours as well.
+This is also the policy adopted by Firefox Tours.
 Till today, we refunded all our visitors who requested their money back.
 Few are postponing to 2021 and in case this won’t be possible, we are ready to refund them as well.